Joe Sugg: Film and television

 Sugg had an uncredited voiceover role as a seagull in the 2015 UK version of the film The SpongeBob Movie: Sponge Out of Water.
 Also in 2015, Sugg appeared alongside Caspar Lee in the direct-to-DVD film Joe and Caspar Hit the Road, which was shown on British television channel E4 in April 2016.
 A second DVD, Joe & Caspar Hit the Road USA, was released in 2016.
 Alongside fellow YouTubers Alfie Deyes and Marcus Butler, Sugg starred in an episode of the British television show Release the Hounds, which aired in March 2017.

 In 2018, Sugg became the first 'social media star' to appear on Strictly Come Dancing, and he was partnered with professional dancer Dianne Buswell.
 The pair reached the final and finished as runners-up.
 Shortly after the final, the BBC announced Sugg as co-presenter of New Year Live, alongside Stacey Dooley.
 On 22 February 2019, Sugg co-hosted The One Show on BBC One, with Alex Jones, and he was one of the hosts for the Red Nose Day telethon on the BBC on 15 March 2019.

 Sugg voiced Gus in the UK version of the film Wonder Park (2019).
-In May 2019, he guest starred on the Cartoon Network show, The Amazing World of Gumball, as the voice of Azreal.
+In May 2019, he guest starred on the Cartoon Network show, The Amazing World of Gumball, as the voice of Azreal in the UK version of the episode; The Drama.
 In July 2019, Sugg announced that he would have a cameo voiceover role in the 2019 Aardman film A Shaun the Sheep Movie: Farmageddon.

-In January 2020, Sugg was a guest panellist on the BBC One show Would I Lie to You.
-In March 2020, he appeared as a contestant on The Great Stand Up to Cancer Bake Off, in which he fainted due to a flesh wound, but recovered to take the title of Star Baker.
+In March 2020, Sugg appeared as a contestant on The Great Stand Up to Cancer Bake Off, in which he fainted due to a flesh wound, but recovered to take the title of Star Baker.

 It was announced in August 2020 that Sugg would make his television acting debut in the fourth season of the BBC One drama The Syndicate.
 In May 2021, it was confirmed that Sugg had joined the cast of the animated adaptation of The Amazing Maurice, which was released in December 2022.

 Music and stage

 Sugg was a member of the YouTube Boyband, which raised money for Comic Relief and became a viral hit.
 He also featured on the 2014 single "Do They Know It's Christmas?" as part of the Band Aid 30 charity supergroup, raising money for the Ebola virus epidemic in West Africa.
-In January 2020, Sugg released his debut single, "Say It Now".
+In September 2018, Sugg collaborated with Conor Maynard and then-housemate Byron Langley to take part in a YouTube one hour song challenge and released "You Want My Sister".
+In January 2020, Sugg released his solo debut single, "Say It Now".
 In August 2021, he released his second single, "Wild Things".

 In August 2019, Sugg was cast as Ogie Anhorn in the musical Waitress in London's West End.
 He debuted in the role on 9 September 2019, and gave his final performance on 30 November 2019.